kalexz277/Image-Overhaul-QB-CORE-/README.md

 # Image-Overhaul-QB-CORE-
 An image overhaul for either ox_inventory item images or qb-inventory item images.
+Only works with QBCORE.

 ## Installation
 ### qb-inventory installation